IDMNYU/BlinkingBeeping/schedule.md

 # Week 11 - Monday November 13 & Wednesday November 15
 * presentations
 * Microcontrollers and the internet
-* Assignment - Pull data from a public API and use that as a method to change soemthing with your microcontroller - a Servo, an LED, etc. Think about how this augments and changes your understanding of the data.
+* Assignment - Pull data from a public API and use that as a method to change something with your microcontroller - a Servo, an LED, etc. Think about how this augments and changes your understanding of the data.
 Document your project and write about it.
 * Final project proposals - Come up with a proposal for what you would like to do for a final project.

 # Week 12 - Monday November 20